Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 This tutorial extends the Slider example of the previous tutorial to add a touchActionInput that accesses a hidden label which lets you type in the required slider % and on OK updates the slider, the main label and the hidden label.

-Open pfodWebDesigner and load the Slider.json from the previous tutorial and make a copy called SliderInput
+Open pfodWebDesigner and load the Slider.json from the previous tutorial and make a copy of it called SliderInput

-Edit it the Value “Slider “ and change it to a Label with 2 decimal places.
-Value items only accept integers and here the slider percent will be a float.
+Edit the Drawing Item Value “Slider “ and change it to a Label with 2 decimal places.
+Value items only accept integers and here the slider percent setting will allow decimal places.

 Add a touchZone around the Label with a Touch filter (default)